volcano-sh/volcano/docs/design/hdrf.md

 ### relcaim

 The deserved share is determined by hdrf share of the queues.

-In the proportion plugin, queues having lower hdrf share should reclaim other queues with higher share.
+## Limitations

+1. This feature conflicts with the proportion plugin.
+If the hdrf is enabled, the proportion should be disabled, and a reclaim function which compares queue by hierarchical shares and weights should be added.
+2. When a job is added in the tree, hdrf travels through the root recursively.
+It needs to mark all the saturated nodes, if some resources are fully allocated.
+This may be ineffective.